1998: Apple Sells the Sizzle

 It shouldn't surprise anyone that when the iMac finally shipped on August 15, the question wasn't if it would sell, but if Apple could make enough.

-By staggering the Mac's introduction in various markets around the world, Apple managed to pretty much balance demand and production.
-They also ended up with the top selling individual computer model in August - followed by September, October, and November.
+By staggering the Mac’s introduction in various markets around the world, Apple managed to pretty much balance demand and production.
+They also ended up with the top selling computer model in August – followed by September, October, and November.

 Expect December sales data to show iMac was also the #1 seller during the Christmas season.

-The adjective "beleaguered" almost became part of the company name in 1987.
-Writers everywhere talked about "beleaguered Apple Computer."
+The adjective beleaguered almost became part of the company name in 1987.
+Writers everywhere talked about “beleaguered Apple Computer”.

 No more.

 Apple has probably completed its most successful quarter of the year with the fifth consecutive quarterly profit.
-They have sold out of the Power Mac G3, just in time to announce the new series, code named Yosemite, as this week's Macworld Expo.
+They have sold out of the Power Mac G3, just in time to announce the new series, code named Yosemite, at this week’s Macworld Expo.

-Apple stock has tripled in value, and will likely surpass the $50 mark early this year.
+Apple stock has tripled in value and will likely surpass the $50 mark early this year.

 Sizzle

 Apple has always made great computers.
 The Apple II offered color in a world of black and white competitors.
 The Macintosh offered a graphical user interface in a world of text-based computers.
-And now the iMac offers the internet in what is essentially an appliance computer - it's easier to get the iMac up and running that it is to set up many VCRs and answering machines.
+And now the iMac offers the Internet in what is essentially an appliance computer – it’s easier to get the iMac up and running that it is to set up many VCRs and answering machines.

 The iMac and PowerBook G3 are appliance computers.
 All the hardware you need (lots of memory, huge hard drives, high resolution color displays, impressive speed, a fast modem, ethernet) is combined with the easiest to learn on the fly computer operating system known.